-In 1864 Lucien B. Maxwell acquired the full rights to the 1.7 million-acre property, known as the Maxwell Land Grant, that at that time was only pasture and hunting ground for the Indians.
-In 1867, however, everything changed when gold was discovered on Baldy Mountain, overlooking the Moreno Valley and within a year, 7000 fortune hunters flooded the area.
+In 1864 Lucien B. Maxwell acquired the full rights to the 1.7 million-acre property, known as the Maxwell Land Grant, which was only pasture and hunting ground for the Indians.
+In 1867, however, everything changed when gold was discovered on Baldy Mountain, overlooking the Moreno Valley, and within a year, 7000 fortune hunters flooded the area.
 Though the land was privately owned by Maxwell, there was no stopping the prospectors who soon established the present-day ghost town of Elizabethtown.
-More familiarly called E-Town by the locals, this mining camp was typical of other rowdy mining camps and became one of the principal towns involved in the decades-long Colfax County War, between landowners and squatters.
+More familiarly called E-Town by the locals, this mining camp was typical of other rowdy mining camps.
+It became one of the principal towns involved in the decades-long Colfax County War between landowners and squatters.

-In 1918, Charles and Frank Springer, owners of the CS Ranch, completed Eagle Nest Dam, taming the Cimarron River and conserving water for Colfax County.
+In 1918, Charles and Frank Springer, the CS Ranch owners, completed Eagle Nest Dam, taming the Cimarron River and conserving water for Colfax County.

 In 1954, Roy and George LeBus of Wichita Falls, Texas, bought the 9,000 acre Monte Verde Ranch and in 1956 purchased another 14,000 acres, comprising the Cieneguilla Ranch, from the Maxwell Land Grant Company.
 Ten years after the initial purchase, they decided to develop the property into a resort community.
-They called the new development “Angel Fire”, the phrase that Kit Carson had long ago coined after the old Indian lore.
-In 1966, construction began in earnest and after about 18 months the early ski trails were cut, a nine-hole golf course was complete and Monte Verde Lake was ready for visitors.
-Word of the resort spread quickly and soon visitors from New Mexico, Oklahoma, Texas, and Kansas began to come to Angel Fire.
-As the resort continued to grow, the demand for new capital for expansion was required and the Lebus family took on additional investors in 1969, beginning to back out of active ownership.
+They called the new development “Angel Fire,” the phrase that Kit Carson had long ago coined after the old Indian lore.
+In 1966, construction began in earnest, and after about 18 months, the early ski trails were cut, a nine-hole golf course was complete, and Monte Verde Lake was ready for visitors.
+Word of the resort spread quickly, and soon visitors from New Mexico, Oklahoma, Texas, and Kansas began to come to Angel Fire.
+As the resort continued to grow, the demand for new capital for expansion was required.
+The Lebus family took on additional investors in 1969, beginning to back out of active ownership.

-In 1996, most areas of dispute were finally settled and the resort was purchased by a limited partnership group, providing a brighter future for Angel Fire.
+In 1996, most disputes were finally settled, and the resort was purchased by a limited partnership group, providing a brighter future for Angel Fire.
 Today, Angel Fire provides winter visitors with downhill skiing, cross-country skiing, snowboarding, sledding, snowshoeing through alpine meadows, snowmobiling, ice fishing, horse-drawn sleigh rides, and more.